laurenthanhvo/foodcom-overpromise-analysis/README.md

 </iframe>

 <em>
-The histogram shows the permutation-test null distribution of Δ precision under random group assignments, and the vertical red dashed line marks our observed Δ = −0.0103.
+The histogram shows the permutation-test null distribution of Δ precision under random group assignments, and the vertical red dashed line marks the observed Δ = −0.0103.
 With p = 0.6826, the observed gap is consistent with chance.
 </em>

 ### Conclusion
-Our model’s ability to flag “over-promised” recipes does not differ meaningfully between simple and complex recipes, at least as measured by precision.
-This suggests that, along the axis of recipe complexity, our mismatch detector behaves fairly, without unduly favoring one group over the other.
+The model’s ability to flag “over-promised” recipes does not differ meaningfully between simple and complex recipes, at least as measured by precision.
+This suggests that, along the axis of recipe complexity, the mismatch detector behaves fairly, without unduly favoring one group over the other.